Servo Setup and Test

 For the first part, you should see the motor perform three revolutions - rewinding to zero after each turn.

-In the seconnd part, the program will home to zero between revolutions, so there should be no rewind - just three revolutions in the same direction with a pause of 1 sec between each one.
+In the second part, the program will home to zero between revolutions, so there should be no rewind - just three revolutions in the same direction with a pause of 1 sec between each one.

 Servo Test 3 - Calibration